stoic9-R/stoic9-R/README.md

 I am a small farm town community maths teacher trying to learn programming basics and how to integrate AI in my teaching.
 What basics?
-    Using linux as my daily driver.
+-Using linux as my daily driver.
-    Using python to understand coding / programming.
+-Using python to understand coding / programming.
-    Using GitHub and / or Colab to consolidate all this learning.
+-Using GitHub and / or Colab to consolidate all this learning.

 What AI?
-    Grinding through some Google Training for Educators.
+-Grinding through some Google Training for Educators.
-    Testing fideltiy and veracity of maths solutions.
+-Testing fideltiy and veracity of maths solutions.

 I like long bike rides down the pacific coast, pretending I'm a rock god, roll / role playing games, and am a Constant Reader.